-Built on 26 jewels and running for as long as 50 hours, the caliber sports chamfered plate and bridges with some of its parts, sandblasted, circular-grained and blackened, as well as satin-brused.
+Built on 26 jewels and running for as long as 50 hours, the caliber sports chamfered plate and bridges with some of its parts, sandblasted, circular-grained and blackened, as well as satin-brushed.

-The officially disseminated image of the new Stratographe seems to be computer-generated, so it is difficult to say how readable will be the watch under natural lighting, but I must admit that the timekeeper certainly looks cool and its wide hands seem to be covered with enough luminous substance to make it readable even in semi-darkness, when you night vision is impaired by brightly-lit objects.
+The officially disseminated image of the new Stratographe seems to be computer-generated, so it is difficult to say how readable will be the watch under natural lighting, but I must admit that the timekeeper certainly looks cool and its wide hands are covered with enough luminous substance to make it readable even in semi-darkness, when your night vision is impaired by brightly-lit objects.
 Like, say, in a movie.

 Blacksand Stratographe Hand-Wound Chronograph specification

-Movement: Manual (hand-wound,) Caliber Manufacture CAL 2002, in-house, Swiss Made
+Movement: Hand-wound, Caliber Manufacture CAL 2002, in-house, Swiss Made

 Number of jewels: 26